jack101311/Eink-Module/readme.md

 Eink module make your website looks more like an eBook and make immersive reading on the web possible.

-Though it's originally designed for E Ink device users, this module can enhance the **reading** experience on your websites better for ANY devices.
+Though it's originally designed for E Ink device users, this module can enhance the **reading** experience on your websites for ANY devices.

 ### Main Features of Eink Mode